benevolentblend/meme-generator/README.md

-# Meme Generator
+Meme Generator
+---
-A simple web app to generate random and static memes.
+An awesome web app to generate random and static memes.

 # Scenarios, Events, and kinds